zequi-pv/PongSFML/README.md

 # SUPER CHAMPION PONG with SFML
-Hello I'm Ezequiel Prieto and with my classmate Joaquin Lendnerwe remade my pong with the library SFML for my programming class at Image Campus.
+Hello I'm Ezequiel Prieto and with my classmate Joaquin Lendner we remade my pong with the library SFML for my programming class at Image Campus.

 ## Player 1 controls: